pynbgang/blog/_posts/2020-01-13-Max-Sum-Contiguous-Subarray.markdown

     so:      for s[j-1] (max sums from 0 to j-1), if it is nagative, ignore it, (because it won't contribute to the result)

-so: just iterate and accumlate sums. if previous sum becomes negative, drop it (by set 0)

-much easier to understand?

 ```python
 class Solution:
     def maxSubArray(self, nums):